prichard38/BIMS/guides/WebApp&ApiDeploymentGuide.md

 *The CPanel will be used for making any changes on the server.*
 1. After receiving credentials for the HostGator server, navigate to https://hostgator.com.
 2. Select *Sign In* then *Portal* to navigate to the customer dashboard.
-3. After logging in, select *Hosting* on the left navigation bar.
+3. After logging in, select *Hosting* on the left navigation bar and then *CPanel* for the *marshallcsee.com* server.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="img/select_cpanel.png" alt="Data Flow" width="70%"/>